squinkylabs/SquinkyVCV/docs/functional-vco-1.md

 We "forked" the code to Fundamental VCO-1 and modified it a little bit to make it much more CPU efficient.
 Now you may use a lot more of them without pops, clicks, and dropouts.

-If you would like the details of how we did this, you can [find them here](../docs/vco-optimization.md).
+If you would like the details of how we did this optimization, you can [find them here](../docs/vco-optimization.md).

+We have an informational article that talks more about aliasing.
+It shows you how to compare different modules using a spectrum analyzer.
+[Aliasing Story](./aliasing.md).